 - You do not see or smell smoke

 - No strange smells

 Five Signs There Could Be A Serious Problem

 - A consistent rattle, knock or other unusual noise

 Learn how to pick the right motor oil for your vehicle.

 Each type of oil is graded by the Society of Automotive Engineers (SAE).
-The higher the grade number – up to 70 – the higher the viscosity.
-These numbers are often referred to as the weight of the oil.
-In addition to numbering, motor oil that meets low temperature requirements gets a “W” after the viscosity grade.
+The higher the grade number – up to 70 – the higher the viscosity or thickness.
+These numbers are often referred to as the weight of the oil, specified by a “W”.
+In addition to numbering motor oil weight, they also get low temperature requirements after the viscosity grade.
 Simple enough, right?

 As your car ages, it will need slightly thicker oil for added lubrication.
 The parts of your car’s engine will have worn over time, increasing friction; thicker oil will help condition seals in older cars.
 An oil’s thickness changes with the outside temperature as well.
 It will become thinner with warmer temperatures and thicken when it’s cold.